Port Commission Minutes

 Port Maintenance Reports:

 Portable Restrooms: The Port of Hoodsport and Hood Canal Market Fresh share the cost of renting portable restrooms with hand washing stations for the public’s use.
-In the summer season, they are serviced 3 times per week.
-In winter, November through April there are 2 rentals, each serviced twice per week.
+In the summer season, May–October, five portable restrooms are serviced 3 times per week.
+In winter, October – April three rentals are serviced twice per week.
 The Ports maintenance department monitors them for trash and additional toilet paper as needed in between services.

 Old Business: As discussed above New Business: As discussed above.